-I genuinely enjoy conferences and engineering summits, but these days, they MUST be remote-first.
+I'm a big fan of conferences and engineering summits, but the pandemic is still going.
 I may occasionally be willing to take a short flight, but if your job requires travel, please look elsewhere.

 Move fast and break things.

-I genuinely enjoy working on legacy code that other developers are afraid to touch.
+I genuinely love working on legacy code that other developers are afraid to touch.
 Those kinds of messes don't happen overnight, and they don't get cleaned up overnight.
-I also have a brain that tends to work in ways that are, shall we say, highly nonlinear.
-I do my best to make small, safe, incremental changes, but I often don't solve a problem until I've lived in it for a while.
+I also have a brain that tends to work in ways that are, shall we say, nonlinear.
+I do my best to make small, safe, incremental changes, and I rarely solve complex problems until I've lived in them for a while.

 Or, as a coworker once put it: "Sam has one level of thoroughness, and that's 'very'."

 Don't get me wrong: I can ship features.
 But here's what happens when you drop me in to a team that's gotten used to doing paint-by-numbers Scrum under schedule pressure, and they don't regularly do pair/mob/ensemble programming:

 - I pick up the next story and start digging in to the code.
 Being the "new guy", I find parts of the code confusing.
 As I start understanding each piece, I refactor it so that it's easier to understand: a Rename Variable here; an Introduce Explaining Variable there; an Extract Method or two; maybe even a Move Method if there's a particularly strong Feature Envy code smell... you get the idea.